i4Ds/STIX_python_PUB023/README.md

 ### 2. Installation
-   The packet relies on python3 and some extra python modules.
+   The package relies on python3 and some extra python modules.